charlestolley/python-snmp/README.md

     1.3.6.1.2.1.2.2.1.2.1: b'lo'

-Note that any Manager objects instantiated in the global scope must be explicitly deleted.
+In version 0.0.4, any Manager objects instantiated in the global scope must be explicitly deleted.
 Failure to do so will cause the program to hang rather than terminating properly.
+As of Version 0.0.5, the `.close()` function may be used instead.